DevExpress/dotnet-eud/reporting-for-web/articles/report-designer/create-reports/invoices.md

 ## Sort Data
 Perform the following steps to sort data in the detail report:

 1. Select the **Detail** band in the detail report.
-Select the **Sort Fields** section in the **Actions** category and add a new sort field to sort the detail report's data by the required data field.
+Select the **Sort Fields** section in the **Detail Tasks** category and add a new sort field to sort the detail report's data by the required data field.

 	![](../../../images/eurd-web-invoice-sort-data.png)